Disclosure

 Why You Shouldn’t Always Use a VPN?

-Using a VPN all the time can result in lots of annoying CAPTCHAs.
-Websites want to make sure you’re not a bot causing problems.
-Additionally, if you’re on a secure home network that you trust, you might not need the VPN.
-Many modern home routers already have strong security features.
+VPNs can lead to lots of annoying CAPTCHAs.
+Websites use them to check if you’re a bot.
+Also, if you’re on a trusted home network, you might not need a VPN.
+Many home routers already have strong security features.

 When You Should Keep Your VPN On?